Vyral/corina-cisneros/_drafts/are-the-headlines-hyping-up-this-market.md

 {% include youtube.html %}

+<center><em>Here are some of my unfiltered thoughts on our local real estate market.</em></center>

-As we push further into August, our market is crazier than ever.
+<br>As we push further into August, our market is crazier than ever.
 I wanted to provide an unscripted update—the honest thoughts I’d share with you if we sat down for a coffee and discussed the news. **Here is just a small taste of the headlines gracing various local and national publications right now:**

 * “Market for Second Homes Is Still Red Hot in Tourism Areas”
 * “Homes Continue to Sell at Fastest Pace in Two Years”